wshwb/ImplementNetcatWithNetworkFramwork/README.md

 To check for the end of the data stream:

-* Generally, you can use the technique shown by `schedule_next_receive`, that is, check both the `is_complete` flag and that the context is marked as final.
+* Generally, you can use the technique shown by `schedule_next_receive`, that is, check both the `is_complete` flag and that the context is marked as final or is not present.
 This technique works correctly for both TCP and UDP, and thus is necessary for a `netcat` implementation.

 * If you only handle TCP, you can simply test the `is_complete` flag.